List of Panasonic camcorders: HDC-SD66

 Released in February 2010, the HDC-SD66 supports 1080p/50i AVCHD video recording, 25× optical zoom and capturing 5 megapixel still photos.

 HDC-HS900, HDC-TM900, HDC-SD900 (2011)

 Panasonic's 2011 camcorders succeed the previous year's HDC-xx700 series with very little change.
 They retain the same 3xCMOS 1/4.1 inch sensor, EVF and lens.
 The LCD touchscreen is slightly larger with an increase in resolution.
 Performance is similar, low light sensitivity a bit better.
 Adds support for an optional 3D lens attachment.

-The hard disc drive in the HDC-HS900 is slightly reduced in size from the HDC-HS700 to 220GB.
-The inbuilt FLASH memory of the HDC-TM900 is unchanged at 32GB.
+The hard disc drive in the HDC-HS900 is slightly reduced in size from the HDC-HS700 to 220 GB.
+The inbuilt FLASH memory of the HDC-TM900 is unchanged at 32 GB.

 A 3D adaptor is available for this camcorder, the VW-CLT1 though the 3D effect is rather poor because the distance between the lenses is substantially less than the interocular distance of the eyes.